 - Your general health' including previous and current health problems - Whether you or anyone in your family has had problems with anaesthetics - Any medicines or drugs you use - Whether you smoke - Whether you have had any abnormal reactions to any drugs or have any other allergies - Your teeth, whether you wear dentures, or have caps or crowns. - Your anaesthetist may need to listen to your heart and lungs, ask you to open your mouth and move your neck and will review your results.

 Moving to the operating room or theatre

-You will usually change into a gown before your operation and we will take you to the operating suite.
-When you arrive in the theatre or anaesthetic room and before starting your anaesthesia, the medical team will perform a check of your name, personal details and confirm the operation you are expecting.
+Before starting your anaesthesia, the medical team will perform a check of your name, personal details and confirm the operation you are expecting.